iclinic/weather-mini-challenge/README.md

 For instance, if on the next five days air humidity will be greater than 70% on Monday, Tuesday and Wednesday, you must display the message:

 *You should take an umbrella in these days: Monday, Tuesday and Wednesday.*

+**Fork this repo and send a link to the fork with your solution, please do not open pull requests.**